israncho/maze-generator/README.md

 | <img src="/img/mazeGenerated1.png" width="50%"> |
 |:--:|
 ---------------------------------------------------
-You can exit the program by pressing the key 'p' or ESC.
+You can exit the program by pressing the key 'q' or ESC.